JeonJaeHyeong/DPL/README.md

 This is the official code for ECCV 2024 paper [Semantic Diversity-aware Prototype-based Learning for Unbiased Scene Graph Generation](https://arxiv.org/abs/2407.15396).

+The code is expected to be completed by the end of October.
+Currently, it is not functional yet.
+Please wait a little longer.

 ## Installation

 Check [INSTALL.md](INSTALL.md) for installation instructions, the recommended configuration is cuda-11.1 & pytorch-1.8.2.